-Before you know it, the country will be going back to work - and for those of you who haven’t been behind the wheel for a few weeks, you are likely looking forward to it. it's important to remember that, although much of our lives have been interrupted, the world continues to turn and business continues for many essential workers around the world.
-When the time comes, there will be lots of things you'll need to re-familiarize yourself with; one of the most important being your awareness of workers in construction zones, and the hazards they face from drivers like you.
+The country has gone back to work.
+And it's important to remember that, although much of our lives were interrupted for a year or so, the world has continued to turn and business continues for many essential workers around the world.
+If you haven't been out much, there are some things you should re-familiarize yourself with; one of the most important being your awareness of workers in construction zones, and the hazards they face from drivers like you.

 goSafe has always been committed to protecting workers from workplace hazards.
 In observance of National Work Zone Awareness Week, we're promoting positive safety measures that help keep motorists and workers alike safe.
 An ongoing reality is that construction, in some shape or form, continues to take place.
 Whether residential, commercial, road, or other, construction zones exist and are populated with workers who are focused on getting the job done.
 Your awareness of your surroundings is critical.
 There are still plenty of cars on the road, and the dangers posed by inattentive drivers towards those working in construction zones is still ever-present.
 Although traffic is lower, stress levels may be higher for workers and drivers alike, increasing the risk of injury.
 In light of all this, every driver must do their part to protect those who are building our future homes, businesses and roadways.
 These individuals continue to improve the world we live in despite the restrictions that exist for large segments of society, and we want to recognize that by committing to help keep them safe.